-The Project consists of patented claims, private lands (fee) owned by NCU, and unpatented U.S. mineral claims.
+The Project consists of private lands owned by NCU, the Fee Land and Patented Claims leased from RGGS and unpatented U.S. mineral claims.
 NCU has surface rights to patented claims and private land through lease agreements with owners.
-Surface rights to unpatented U.S. mineral claims are provided through leases with the Federal BLM but these unpatented claims are not needed for the Case A or B developments.
+Surface rights to unpatented U.S. mineral claims are provided through leases with the federal BLM but these unpatented claims are not needed for the Case A or B developments.